seanpm2001/book-of-examples/diff/index.md

 ### Color Themes

-Output colorized line, associated with diff operations, in correspondence to different pre-set themes, with the theme name of choice specified as an optional command-line argument, and assuming a default value otherwise.
+Produce colorized output in correspondence to different pre-set themes, with the theme name of choice specified as an optional command-line argument, and assuming a default value otherwise.

 ### Diff Formats
 Output other diff formats, such as the context format, normal format, `ed` format, RCS format and side-by-side format.
-Just as the behaviour of the GNU `diff` tool, the desired one could be specified as a command-line argument.
+Just as the behaviour of the GNU `diff` tool, the desired one could be specified as an optional command-line argument, assuming a default value otherwise.